Anthony Janszoon van Salee: Marriage, family and descendants

 Van Salee's first wife Grietse died in 1669.
-The widower Van Salee married Metje Grevenraet, an ethnic Dutch woman.
+The widower van Salee married Metje Grevenraet, an ethnic Dutch woman.
 He passed his final years at his home on Bridge Street, dying in 1676.
 Metje was a Quaker who helped Van Salee tolerate the church.

 Van Salee apparently also had a brother living in the colony, Abraham Janszoon van Salee, who was part-owner of the privateer La Garce.
 Abraham's descendants included several noted African American figures, including John van Salee de Grasse.

 Van Salee's notable descendants include Warren G. Harding, Samuel L. Southard, the Vanderbilts in the United States and Europe, the Whitneys, and the Frelinghuysens.
-Jacqueline Kennedy Onassis and Humphrey Bogart were claimed as descendants in 2011, but genealogical research in 2022 by Christopher Challender Child of the New England Historic Genealogical Society has shown neither of these two figures are Van Salee descendants.
+In the 1960s, the New York Genealogical and Historical Society claimed Jacqueline Bouvier Kennedy Onassis was a descendant of Anthony, in which she responded she knew of the ancestry.
+However, in 2022, Christopher Childs, an editor from the New England Historic Genealogical Society and WikiTree member, cast doubt on the descent.